puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies the absolute path to the directory to deploy the installer from.
 (This is the directory containing the `installc` binary.)
 If you extracted the archive yourself, point this parameter to the extracted archive.
-Defaults to `/opt/IBM/tmp`.

 Default value: `undef`